tiberiusferreira/blog/content/posts/machine_learning_rust_simd_I.md

  a good opportunity to learn about Rusts FFI and see how far I can take it with Rusts SIMD and multi-threading support.

- There is a lighter version of Yolo: Yolo-tiny which requires much less RAM and is much faster, however it failed to detect some people in the images which would make anonymizing them much harder, so it was a non-starter.
+ There is a lighter version of Yolo: Yolo-Tiny which requires much less RAM and is much faster, however it failed to detect some people in the images which would make anonymizing them much harder, so it was a non-starter.